3colorr/Mizuame-pages/content/en/features/index.md

 {{< figure src="/Mizuame-pages/images/demo-un-pin.gif" title="By default, the note closes." >}}
 {{< figure src="/Mizuame-pages/images/demo-pin.gif" title="If the pin is enabled, the note not close." >}}

+# Making Text Black
+Depending on the app's theme, the color of the text in the note may be yellow or green, which can be hard to see for some people.
+There are themes where the text color is black, but it's slightly gray.
+Also, some people may prefer the note's text color to be absolutely gray.
+With this setting, you can ignore the app's theme and change the color of the text in the note to black, dark gray, or normal gray.

+# Note Actions
+Initially, all the Note Actions are disabled.
+You can enable the Note Actions you want to use in the general tab of the settings.
+Conversely, if you no longer want to use the Note Actions, you can disable them in the general tab.

+# Calculation
+The app automatically calculates the formulas you enter in the note.
+However, the formula must be enclosed in `(` and `=)`.
+For example, if you enter `(1+2+3=)`, it will automatically calculate as `(1+2+3= 6 )`.
+In addition to addition, you can calculate the following formulas:
+- 2+3-4+5
+- 5*5-25
+- 1+2*(3+4)/0.1
+- (2+2)^2

+However, not all formulas can be calculated.
+For example, even if you are working on your math homework and need to calculate the 0.5 power of 0.3, this app cannot calculate it.
+Please use a math textbook, the internet, or a scientific calculator.

 # Others
 You can change the font size and size of stiky note from "Settings".
 I don't know if it's a feature you need, but you can also "Printing".
 {{< figure src="/Mizuame-pages/images/sample-bar-image.png" title="Pin, Eraser, Printing and Settings" >}}